gc222/Calculator/README.md

 # Calculator
-Created a calculator for TOP assignment.
+This is a calculator project for a TOP assignment.